Blueberry yogurt breakfast cake

 Grease an 8- or 9-inch square baking pan with butter or coat with non-stick spray or line with parchment paper.
 Spread the batter into the pan & smooth the top.

 Sprinkle the top with sugar.
 Don’t forget as this creates an extra lovely surface.
+Can also top with sliced almonds.

-Bake for 35-45 minutes or until a toothpick inserted comes out clean.
+Bake for 30-40 minutes or until a toothpick inserted comes out clean.
 (Baking time will vary depending on the pan size used.)

 Allow to cool.
 Slice into squares.